Phillip-England/godocument/docs/theming.md

 # Theming

+## Code Blocks

+Code blocks are made possible by [Prism](https://prismjs.com/).

+Godocument comes shipped with support for all languages.
+This is to make it easy to get started with your website.
+However, when you plan to deploy, it is a good idea to go over to [Prism's download page](https://prismjs.com/download.html#themes=prism&languages=markup+css+clike+javascript) and select only the languages used in your application.

+<md-important>When downloading the required languages for your site, you only need to download the `.js` file and replace `/static/js/prism.js` with the newly downloaded file.
+Be sure the file is named, `prims.js`.</md-important>

+## CSS Usage

+Godocument uses both Vanilla CSS and Tailwind for styling.
+If you intend to make changes to the Tailwind classes in your markup, you will need to download the [Tailwind binary](https://tailwindcss.com/blog/standalone-cli) and run `tailwindcss -i './static/css/input.css' -o './static/css/output.css'` from the root of your project.
+Doing so will recompile your `/static/css/output.css` and adjust to any changes.

+The `tailwind.config.json` file provided in the Godocument repo will contain the proper configuration needed to target all the `.html` and `.go` files in your project.

+Vanilla CSS is used in Godocument for things like the page layout, scrollbar appearance, and a few other things.
+All Vanilla CSS can be found at `/static/css/index.css`.

 ## CSS Variables

 Godocument makes use of CSS variables to give users more control of their theme.
 Variables are either viewed as *utility* variables or *element-specific* variables.